 Expedite the odyssey

-Danish company Brainreader has developed an assessment tool for healthcare professionals that speeds up the processing of MRI scans and provides a simple patient report that is compared with a healthy database.
-Dr Cyrus Raji, neuroradiology fellow at the University of California San Francisco, discusses why Neuroreader® software is such a vital diagnostic tool.
+Brainreader has developed an assessment tool for healthcare professionals that speeds up the processing of MRI scans and provides a simple patient report that is compared with a healthy database.
+Dr Cyrus Raji, Neuroradiology fellow at the University of California San Francisco, discusses why Neuroreader® software is such a vital diagnostic tool.